AnnemarieMcDonnelltemp/BigProject-DataRep/README.md

 ## Building the project:

-The first step was to develop the environment with Flask Then server
+The first step was to develop the environment with Flask.
+Then server.
-Then build the CRUD
+Then build the CRUD.
 Launch to a web page.

 ### Requirements: